 What apparatus do I need for my Aerial Fabric class?

-New Beginning Fabric students are encouraged to bring their own fabric, but if new to aerial fabric class may use shared apparatus at the ADC studio.
-Continuing Beginning students as well as Intermediate, Advanced and Professional Level aerial fabric students MUST bring their own aerial fabric.
+Students are welcome to use the shared apparatus from the silk cubbies at the ADC studio.
+However aerial silk is a highly personal apparatus, just like a pair of ballet slippers or sports clothing.
+For this and several other reasons, we highly recommend that students bring their own aerial fabric.
 Read requirements below to make sure your apparatus can be rigged and used for class at the ADC studio.

 Aerial Fabric Requirements

-• To be rigged at ADC, your aerial fabirc apparatus includes 2 parts: Aerial Fabric + Figure 8 Carabiner.
+• To be rigged at ADC, your aerial fabric apparatus includes only 2 parts: Aerial Fabric + Figure 8 Carabiner.
 Scroll down for images.

-• Never directly connect metal carabiners or metal hardware to your Figure 8.
+• NEVER directly connect metal carabiners, swivels or any other metal hardware to your Figure 8.
 This will damage your Figure 8 and then we will not rig your fabric at ADC.
 Read more on our FAQ page.

 • Low-stretch aerial fabric.
 (Medium and high stretch aerial fabrics will not work well for our classes.)